 Lily of the Desert Aloe Vera Juice is used for supporting a healthy digestive system and promoting a healthy immune system.

-An independent study suggested that incorporating Lily of the Desert Aloe Vera Juice into your diet increases absorption of vitamin C by up to 200%.
+An independent study suggested that incorporating Lily of the Desert Aloe Vera Juice into your diet increases the absorption of vitamin C by up to 200%.

 Externally, Lily of the Desert Aloe Vera Juice hydrates the skin and can reduce the appearance of damaged skin.